JetBrains/resharper-devguide/Features/QuickDoc/ImplementingPresenter.md

 The most important method is **`GetHtml`**.
 The string returned from this method is displayed verbatim in a web browser control.
 If the current code element doesn't have any documentation, or the documentation cannot be created, this method should return `null`, in which case a fallback message, such as "no documentation available for {ID}" is displayed.

->**Note** It is the responsibility of the `IQuickDocPresenter` to ensure the HTML is properly sanitised before display (see [RSRP-186295](http://youtrack.jetbrains.com/issue/RSRP-186295) for a great reason why!).
+> **NOTE** It is the responsibility of the `IQuickDocPresenter` to ensure the HTML is properly sanitised before display (see [RSRP-186295](http://youtrack.jetbrains.com/issue/RSRP-186295) for a great reason why!).
 Using the helper classes mentioned below can help with this, particularly `XmlDocPresenterUtil.EscapeHtmlString`

 ReSharper provides a couple of classes to help build the HTML - **`XmlDocHtmlUtil`** and **`XmlDocHtmlPresenter`**.
 Typically, the presenter will generate the HTML by calling `XmlDocHtmlPresenter.Run` which in turn calls methods on `XmlDocHtmlUtil`, such as `XmlDocHtmlUtil.BuildHtml`, although the presenter is free to call `XmlDocHtmlUtil` directly, or create the HTML itself.
 It is, however, recommended to use the helper classes).